 (ii) a proper balance among the interests of the different persons or companies using the services and facilities of the exchange,

-(d) the exchange has policies and procedures to appropriately identify and manage conflicts of interest, and
+(d) the exchange has policies and procedures to appropriately identify and manage conflicts of interest for all officers, directors and employees, and

 (e) there are appropriate qualifications, remuneration, limitation of liability and indemnity provisions for directors, officers and employees of the exchange.

 The exchange has policies and procedures under which it will take reasonable steps, and has taken such reasonable steps, to ensure that each director and officer is a fit and proper person and past conduct of each officer or director affords reasonable grounds for belief that the officer or director will perform his or her duties with integrity.